blueberry-llm/blueberry/README.md

 ## Quick start

 The fastest way to feel the magic is to run the speedrun script [speedrun.sh](speedrun.sh), which trains and inferences the $100 tier of blueberry.
 On an 8XH100 node at $24/hr, this gives a total run time of about 4 hours.
-Boot up a new 8XH100 GPU box from your favorite provider (e.g. I use and like [Lambda](https://lambda.ai/service/gpu-cloud)), and kick off the training script:
+Boot up a new 8XH100 GPU box from your favorite provider, and kick off the training script:

 ```bash
 bash speedrun.sh